Holiday happenings around the area | Cedar Springs Post Newspaper

 SPARTA

 Now through Jan.
-31: Candy Cane Lane lighted pathway located behind the Sparta Library.
+31: Candy Cane Lane lighted pathway located behinThe d the Sparta Library.

 Dec.
 11: Christmas at the Library.
 Saturday, Dec.
 11 from 10 a.m. to noon.
 Outdoor visit with Santa.